 - In an episode of Avatar: The Last Airbender as a romantic gesture, Aang goes to get one that only grow on the volcano rim.

 - This was the plot of a Smurfs short; subverted at the end when we find out that there are actually hundreds of the flowers growing up there.

 - In the "Game of Peril" episode of The Perils of Penelope Pitstop, Penelope's scavenger hunt list includes a rare flower called the "Crimson Avuncular", which grows only on Mount Mishmash.

-- The Clone Wars, though it's not so much as "flower from the mountaintop" as it is "root from the canyon on another planet".
+- Star Wars: The Clone Wars has this, though it's not so much as "flower from the mountaintop" as it is "root from the canyon on another planet".

 - In The Land Before Time IV, Littlefoot has to go to the dangerous "Land of the Mists" to retrieve the nightflower to heal his sick grandfather.